bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 Each will do the job, but for *simplicity* and *performance* the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager is hard to beat.
-It is was I recommend.
+It is what I recommend.

-Note, if you are a *Vundle* user, like I was, transfering over to *vim-plug* is simple, just follow [this](https://github.com/junegunn/vim-plug/wiki/faq#migrating-from-other-plugin-managers) advice.
+Note, if you are a *Vundle* user, like I was, transferring over to *vim-plug* is simple, just follow [this](https://github.com/junegunn/vim-plug/wiki/faq#migrating-from-other-plugin-managers) advice.